 Salaam and Greetings of Peace:

-The blessed month of Ramadan is over, and Muslims around the world are celebrating Eid ul-Fitr, so it is fitting to post this again:
+The blessed month of Ramadan is over soon, and Muslims around the world will soon be celebrating Eid ul-Fitr, so it is fitting to post this again:

 On the day of Eid-ul-Fitr, Hazrat Ali (A.S.) delivered a sermon in which he said: